 Laborers shouldn’t worry about tourists replacing them though, according to Leff.

-“The tourists are not useful,” Leff said, referencing the average person’s ability to perform typical farm duties.
+“The tourists are not useful,” Leff said, referencing the average person’s ability to perform typical farm duties. (is there a longer quote so this doesn’t seem out of context, i.e. that explains they can’t do as much as a regular farm laborer would do?
+This is him dissing his customers.)

 More important, though, employment laws don’t allow volunteers to work on a for-profit farm.
 That means the activities by visitors on the farm cannot replace work an employee would usually perform.
+Confusd here.
+Can you simplify what you are saying?
+This means they have to keep them from doing meaningful work which makes me even more keen to lose the previous quote.

 Neither do the volunteers at Pie Ranch pay to work.
 The optional tours, however, cost $12-20 a person while the dinner and dance costs $15-20.